willrp/willcrawler-app/README.md

 $ pipenv run python commands.py scrap --url http://DOCKER_MACHINE_IP:9200 --pages NUM_PAGES
 ```

 Where NUM_PAGES is the number of pages that you want to scrap per session.
 Maximum is 5.
 Use the value -1 if you want to scrap all pages.
+The --pages algorithm is optional.

-A log is available on the [project folder](/).
+After the operation completes, a log will be available on the [project folder](/).

 ## Authors